-Worn shocks and struts could negatively affect passenger comfort, rate and pattern of tire wear, wheel alignment, brake life, and durability of other chassis parts.
+Worn shocks and struts could negatively affect passenger comfort, rate, and pattern of tire wear, wheel alignment, brake life, and durability of other chassis parts.
 Like most safety-critical chassis components, shocks and struts do wear out over the course of normal operation.
-The rate of wear depends on a wide range of variables, such as road and environmental conditions, your driving style and vehicle load.
-If you need to replace any of these components, I recommend you ask your technician for Monroe shocks and struts (from June 25-July 31, 2016 you can get up to a $80 Visa prepaid card if you purchase Monroe).
+The rate of wear depends on a wide range of variables, such as road and environmental conditions, your driving style, and vehicle load.

 It is good practice to have shocks and struts inspected every time your vehicle is brought in for tire, brake, or alignment service.

-Along with your safety triangle inspection, be sure to have a look at your tires.
-Check for frays, worn treads, and tire pressure.
+Along with your safety triangle inspection, be sure to check your tires.
+Look for frays, worn treads, and tire pressure.

 I once took a road trip with my family and failed to check the tires beforehand.
 We ended up having a blowout.
 My kids were frightened when they heard the tire explode and watched as I struggled to control the car before pulling over to the shoulder.
 We were stranded for two hours while we waited on AAA to change the tire.

 Don’t make this mistake.
 Make sure your tires are in good shape before hitting the road.
 Get a new set if necessary.